 By saving money with LED light bulbs, people can buy much-needed food, education and health care.

 The Solar and LED Energy Access Programme (SLED) builds on the success of Lighting Africa.
 The aim of SLED is to give 10 million people access to better lighting over a five-year period.

 SLED’s approach to LED light bulbs and lighting improvements has five aspects:

 - Consumer education

 - Quality assurance

-SLED also intends to move beyond Africa and take solar-powered LEDs to Asia.
+SLED also intends to move beyond Africa and take solar-powered LED light bulbs to Asia.

 Other African LED projects

-Since 2009, Philips Lumileds has made solar-powered LEDs available in Africa and elsewhere on a project basis.
-The LEDs are in the form of portable floodlights.
+Since 2009, Philips Lumileds has made solar-powered LED light bulbs available in Africa and elsewhere on a project basis.
+The LED light bulbs are in the form of portable floodlights.
 They light up large areas for up to eight hours at a time.
 By so doing, they give adults and children opportunities for sport, education and commerce after dark.
 Which goes to show LEDs are improving the quality of life for people from all corners of the world, not just the wealthier nations.